-Why I'm not giving my kids a free ride when it comes to property
+Why I'm not giving my kids a house deposit

 Back in the good old days, and I'm talking the Middle Ages here, there were no such things as children.
 Just pause for a moment to think about that, and soak up the serenity.

 "Children" didn't exist because society treated them merely as small adults, who could just bloody well go to work like the rest of us.

 Today, of course, children are worshipped, wrapped in cotton wool and helicoptered over by parents who think of them as deities rather than the largely ungrateful little brats they are.

 They are also, in far too many cases, financially insulated from the harsh realities of life by people who seem to believe that their own hard work and struggles were undertaken purely so that they could pass on a life of low-stress and even lower effort to their offspring.

 I'm talking here about the kind of people who are so upset about how hard it is for kids to get a Nike Air Jordan-clad foot on the property ladder that they go out and buy investment properties and then hand the keys to their children.

 I am distant associates with one couple who have four children and have bought enough land to build a townhouse for each of them to inherit as soon as they turn 18.

 No, this is not like buying your children their first car, or giving them half the money for their first overseas trip, this is absurdly unnecessary and almost certainly psychologically damaging.